OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ## Configure the manifest

 To enable users to create online meetings with your add-in, you must configure the manifest.
-The markup varies depending on two facts.
+The markup differs depending on two variables:

-- The type of platform; either mobile or non-mobile.
+- The type of target platform; either mobile or non-mobile.
 - The type of manifest; either XML or [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).

-If you're add-in uses an XML manifest, and the add-in will only be supported in Outlook on the web, Windows, and Mac, select the **Windows, Mac, web** tab for guidance.
+If your add-in uses an XML manifest, and the add-in will only be supported in Outlook on the web, Windows, and Mac, select the **Windows, Mac, web** tab for guidance.
 However, if your add-in will also be supported in Outlook on Android and iOS, select the **Mobile** tab.

-If you're using the Teams manifest (preview), select the # **Teams Manifest (developer preview)** tab.
+If the add-in uses the Teams manifest (preview), select the **Teams Manifest (developer preview)** tab.

 > [!NOTE]
 > The Teams manifest (preview) is currently supported only in Outlook on Windows.
 We're working to bring support to other platforms, including mobile platforms.